alegarra/alegarra.github.io/README.md

  My work is related to quantitative genetics and genetic evaluation of livestock.
 E-mail me at andres dot legarra at uscdcb dot com .

-I did my PhD in [Neiker](http://www.neiker.net/?lang=en) with [Eva Ugarte](http://www.neiker.net/ia/produccion-animal/lineas-investigacion-pa/?lang=en)  and I did a postdoc at the Animal and Dairy Science Department at the University of Georgia, with [Ignacy Misztal and Keith Bertrand](http://nce.ads.uga.edu).
-For 17 years I have been Research Director at [INRA Toulouse](http://www.toulouse.inra.fr/en) in the [GenPhySE](http://genphyse.toulouse.inra.fr) unit, at the [Animal Genetics](www.ga.inra.fr/en) department.
-I am now on unpaid leave.
+I did my PhD in [Neiker](http://www.neiker.eus) with [Eva Ugarte](https://www.youtube.com/watch?v=e7Zge7fU8EQ)  and I did a postdoc at the Animal and Dairy Science Department at the University of Georgia, with [Ignacy Misztal and Keith Bertrand](http://nce.ads.uga.edu).
+For 17 years I was Research Director at [INRAE Toulouse](http://www.toulouse.inra.fr/en) in the [GenPhySE](http://genphyse.toulouse.inra.fr) unit, at the [Animal Genetics](www.ga.inra.fr/en) department, and I am now on unpaid leave from INRAE.

-This is my new, non-fancy web page created with [markdown](https://en.wikipedia.org/wiki/Markdown) and [MacDown](http://macdown.uranusjr.com) then with the (sadly dead) [atom](https://github.com/atom/atom) and now [Visual Studio Code](https://code.visualstudio.com).
+This non-fancy web page was created with [markdown](https://en.wikipedia.org/wiki/Markdown) and [MacDown](http://macdown.uranusjr.com) then with the (sadly dead) [atom](https://github.com/atom/atom) and now [Visual Studio Code](https://code.visualstudio.com).
 I should use [vim](https://www.vim.org/) which is immuable.